ldeluca/metawear/plugins/com.lisaseacat.metawear/README.md

 ## color

 When playing a color on the metawear there are three choices for colors, red, green, and blue.
-You will need to pass one of these color variables into the neopixel method to indicate your color choice.
+You will need to pass one of these color variables into the setLED method to indicate your color choice.

     COLOR.RED - red
     COLOR.GREEN - green